 If the turbulence is weak at the injection scale, its spectrum is expected to be [see \eqref{weak_gen}] \beq E(\kperp)\sim (\eps\kpar v_A)^{1/2}\kperp^{-2} \eeq and there is no cascade in $\kpar$ \citep{Galtier00}.
 From \eqref{weak_MHD}, $\urms\sim (\eps v_A/k_0)^{1/4}$, where $k_0$ is the wave number of energy injection (assumed isotropic), so $\eps\sim M_A^4 v_A^3 k_0$, where $M_A = \urms/v_A\ll1$ is the Alfv\'enic Mach number.
 Then the wave number at which weak turbulence breaks down and the critically balanced cascade begins is, from \eqref{aniso_MHD}, \beq \kperpc \sim \eps^{-1/2} (\kpar v_A)^{3/2}\sim k_0 M_A^{-2}. \eeq

-The anisotropy of Alfv\'enic turbulence and even \eqref{aniso_MHD} appear to have been confirmed by numerical simulations \citep{Cho00,Maron01} and solar wind measurements \citep{Horbury08,Podesta09}.
+The anisotropy of Alfv\'enic turbulence and even \eqref{aniso_MHD} appear to have been confirmed by numerical simulations \citep{Cho00,Maron01} and solar wind measurements \citep{Horbury08,Podesta09,Wicks10,ChenMallet11} --- this will be discussed further in \secref{sec_aniso}.
 The weak turbulence spectral scaling \exref{weak_MHD} has also been checked numerically \citep{Perez08}.
-The precise nature of the scaling in the CB regime remains somewhat mysterious: while the solar wind measurements support $\kperp^{-5/3}$ \citep[e.g.,][]{Bale05,Horbury08,Sahraoui09}, numerical simulations give spectra much closer to $\kperp^{-3/2}$ \citep{Maron01,Mason08} --- a modified critical balance argument proposed by \citet{Boldyrev06} to explain these results will be discussed in \secref{sec_align}, where we will show how it can be adapted to the case of rotating turbulence.
+The precise nature of the scaling of the energy spectrum in the CB regime remains somewhat mysterious: while the solar wind measurements support $\kperp^{-5/3}$ \citep[e.g.,][]{Bale05,Horbury08,Sahraoui09,Wicks10,ChenMallet11}, numerical simulations give spectra much closer to $\kperp^{-3/2}$ \citep{Maron01,Mason08} --- a modified critical balance argument proposed by \citet{Boldyrev06} to explain these results will be discussed in \secref{sec_align}, where we will show how it can be adapted to the case of rotating turbulence.